-Neo-Confucianism dominated Chinese culture from the thirteenth to the nineteenth century CE but emerged earlier in the ninth century CE during the late Tang Dynasty (r.
-618-906 CE).
+Neo-Confucianism dominated Chinese culture from the thirteenth to the nineteenth century CE but emerged earlier in the ninth century CE during the late Tang Dynasty (618-906 CE).
 It included a synthesis of Taoist and Buddhist elements around Confucian notions of society and governence.

 Earlier Developments in Confucianism and Buddhism

-It is important to look at earlier developments in Confucianism and Buddhism to contextualize the rise of Neo-Confucianism.
-Confucianism emerged in the philosopher Confucius of the sixth century BCE who thought of himself carrying on a classical tradition that arose in the Xia (c.
+Confucianism emerged through the philosopher Confucius of the sixth century BCE who thought of himself as carrying on a classical tradition that arose in the Xia (c.
 2070-1600 BCE), Shang (c.
 1600-1046 BCE), and Zhou (1046-221 BCE) kingdoms.
-He is said to have collected these ancient traditions, as well as edited and transmitted them to his students who passed it on, notably Mencius (d.
+He is said to have collected these ancient traditions and edited and transmitted them to his students who passed them on, notably Mencius (d.
 289 BCE) and Xunzi (third century BCE).
-Together their goal was to establish education that would lead to the flourishing of Chinese culture and the notion of humaneness.
+Their goal was to establish education that would lead to the flourishing of Chinese culture.

-There were translations of Buddhist texts into the vernacular language, a growth in monks and monastic communities, and the emergence and flourishing of various Buddhist philosophical schools, in particular the Tiantai, Huayan, Pure Land, and Chan traditions.
+There were translations of Buddhist texts into the vernacular language, growth in monks and monastic communities, and the emergence and flourishing of various Buddhist philosophical schools, in particular the Tiantai, Huayan, Pure Land, and Chan traditions.

 The Rise of Neo-Confucianism

-Part of the vital force is the mind-heart that has both cognitive and affective abilities that are open to cultivation.
+Part of the vital force is the mind-heart which has both cognitive and affective abilities that are open to cultivation.
 Cultivation is possible through proper education that can help the mind-heart obtain human flourishing through ethical action.
 According to Zhu Xi, emotions that are not governed appropriately and without proper self-cultivation can lead to selfishness and one-sidedness.
-Zhu Xi saw the li in human beings as constituting their human nature.
-The li is perfect and any deficiencies are imbibed through impurities of qi.
-People can remove these imperfections through studying ethics (notably the Five Classics) and metaphysics.
+The li in human beings constitutes their human nature.
+The li is perfect and any deficiencies are acquired through impurities of qi.
+People can remove these imperfections by studying ethics (notably the Five Classics) and metaphysics.